Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint A/us_g004/readme.md

 ## 2. Requirements

-**US G004** As PM, I want the team to setup a continuous integration server.
+**US G004** As PM, I want the team to set up a continuous integration server.

 **Acceptance Criteria:**